MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Run-the-Sync-NAVTenant-Cmdlet-to-Synchronize-the-Tenant-Database-with-the-Application-Database.md

 manager: edupont
 ---
 # How to: Run the Sync-NAVTenant Cmdlet to Synchronize the Tenant Database with the Application Database
-This topic describes how to run the [T:Microsoft.Dynamics.Nav.Management.Cmdlets.Sync\-NAVTenant](assetId:///T:Microsoft.Dynamics.Nav.Management.Cmdlets.Sync-NAVTenant) cmdlet to synchronize the business data \(tenant\) database schema with the application database.
-You can use this cmdlet in a multitenant and non\-multitenant deployment environment.
+This topic describes how to run the [T:Microsoft.Dynamics.Nav.Management.Cmdlets.Sync-NAVTenant](assetId:///T:Microsoft.Dynamics.Nav.Management.Cmdlets.Sync-NAVTenant) cmdlet to synchronize the business data \(tenant\) database schema with the application database.
+You can use this cmdlet in a multitenant and non-multitenant deployment environment.

-### To run the Sync\-NAVTenant cmdlet
+### To run the Sync-NAVTenant cmdlet

 1. On the computer that is running the [!INCLUDE[nav_server](includes/nav_server_md.md)], run **[!INCLUDE[navnow](includes/navnow_md.md)] Administration Shell** as an Administrator.

     1. Choose **Start**, in the **Search** box, type **[!INCLUDE[navnow](includes/navnow_md.md)] Administration Shell**.

-    2. Right\-click the related link, and then choose **Run as Administrator**.
+    2. Right-click the related link, and then choose **Run as Administrator**.

 2. At the command prompt, type one of the following commands: